Jori-Health/OncoGen/README.md

 # OncoGen
 Oncogen is a powerful synthetic dataset generator for Oncology that mirrors reality as much as possible.
 If you wanted to experiment with AI, ML, DeSci and/or decentralized storage and wanted high-difelity datasets, this is for you.

+# New - NGS data with gene mutations (Jan 2025)
+To aid with precision medicine projects, OncoGen now generates synthetic data to simulate NGS.
+Some highlights about this new addition -
+**Data Format**
+Patient data is saved in .csv format with options for many other types.
+The NGS data, on the other hand, is stored in HGF5 format.
+This format is well-suited for large datasets and supports hierarchical data organization, which can be beneficial for storing different types of sequencing data.

+**Gene Mutations**
+In addition to capturing whole gene sequences, code also tracks mutations of prominent genes recorded in patient data.
+These include - BRCA1, BRCA2, TP53, EGFR, KRAS, ALK, PIK3CA, PTEN, RB1, and NRAS

 # Dataset Overview
-Dataset covers three major types of cancer: lung, colorectal, and stomach cancers.
+Dataset covers four major types of cancer: lung, breast, colorectal, and stomach cancers.
 It includes 4.9 million records, reflecting detailed patient demographics, treatments, medications, real-world outcomes, and comorbidities.
 This dataset is stored in both CSV and Parquet formats, making it suitable for various data processing and machine learning workflows.

 **Cancer Types and Distribution**
-The dataset is designed with the following proportions, based on global incidence rates:
+The dataset is designed with the following proportions, based on global incidence rates.
+Numbers are shown for a sample of 5 million patients:

+Lung cancer: 1.25 million records (approx. 25%)
-Lung cancer: 2.1 million records (approx. 42.86%) Colorectal cancer: 1.8 million records (approx. 36.73%) Stomach cancer: 1.0 million records (approx. 20.41%)
+Breast cancer:  1.5 million (approx. 30%)
+Colorectal cancer: 750k records (approx. 15%)
+Stomach cancer: 1.5 million records (approx. 30%)

 **Ground Truths Reflected in the Data**
 Understanding the ground truths embedded in this dataset is crucial for accurate interpretation and validation of AI models.